Admission to the Associate in Science in Nursing Program

 Submit proof of completion of Anatomy & Physiology I and Introduction to Psychology with a C+ or higher If previously taken, we will only accept these courses if they are within 5 years from the start of the first nursing course (Fall 2021).
 They cannot be older than fall 2017.

-Pre-admission Examination: Complete the Test of Essential Academic Skills (TEAS) by Assessment Technologies Institute (ATI) with an adjusted individual score in the following categories: Reading – 74.5% or higher, Math – 68.8% or higher, Science 55.3% or higher and English 66.7% or higher.
+Pre-admission Examination: Complete the Test of Essential Academic Skills (TEAS) by Assessment Technologies Institute (ATI) with a mean score of 67%.

 The TEAS must be taken within 2 years of the first nursing course